-Cabinet, CMT and senior officers monitor the effectiveness of the governance framework through receiving regular monitoring reports on performance management, financial management and risk management, including progress against key objectives and targets and corrective action planning; the overall financial position; updates on performance in relation to management of key risks to the organisation; and receive regular reports via Audit Committee on the internal control mechanisms in place and their effectiveness.
+Cabinet, CMT and senior officers monitor the effectiveness of the governance framework through receiving regular monitoring reports on performance management, financial management, programme and project management and risk management, including progress against key objectives and targets and corrective action planning; the overall financial position; updates on performance in relation to management of key risks to the organisation; and receive regular reports via Audit Committee on the internal control mechanisms in place and their effectiveness.
 In addition, CMT, the Leader and elected members, via the Audit Committee formally consider and approve the AGS annually.

-The review of the effectiveness of the system of internal control is informed by the work of the Chief Internal Auditor and his annual report on the overall adequacies of the internal control environment.
-In respect of the 2008/09 financial year, the following opinion has been given by the Chief Internal Auditor;
+The review of the effectiveness of the system of internal control is informed by the work of the Interim Chief Internal Auditors and their annual report on the overall adequacies of the internal control environment.
+In respect of the 2009/10 financial year, the following opinion has been given by the Interim Chief Internal Auditors;

-"In my opinion, formed solely on the basis of the work undertaken by internal audit and its partner organisation in 2008/09, and the positive action taken, intended to be taken or confirmed as having been taken by managers to implement agreed audit report actions, Walsall council's overall system of internal control facilitates the effective provision of the council's functions and provides a satisfactory level of assurance regarding the effective, efficient and economic exercise of the council's functions.
+"In our opinion, formed solely on the basis of the work undertaken by internal audit and its partner organization in 2009/10, and the positive action taken, intended to be taken or confirmed as having been taken by managers to implement agreed audit report actions, Walsall Council's overall system of internal control facilitates the effective provision of the council's functions and provides a satisfactory level of assurance regarding the effective, efficient and economic exercise of the council's functions.

-Control weaknesses were identified during the 20080/9 financial year and were reported as such to the relevant managers.
+Control weaknesses were identified during the 2009/10 financial year and were reported as such to the relevant managers.
 The opinion as to the level of assurance that can be placed on the system of internal control is based on evidence provided by managers to auditors confirming that they had implemented or agreed to implement actions detailed within agreed audit report action plans in the areas for which they are responsible.
+These are considered within the report.

 The system of internal control can only provide reasonable and not absolute assurance regarding the achievement of the council's policies, aims and objectives.
-The opinion is based on work in the approved operational audit plan, including irregularity, consultancy and advisory work carried out in 2008/09".
+The opinion is based on work in the approved operational audit plan, including irregularity, consultancy and advisory work carried out in 2009/10".